-We were following a clear process for such a long time that it was a huge shock to go from months and months of working like a well oiled machine, to staring into the great blank abyss of the future!
+Following a clear process for such a long time made for a huge shock when we went from months and months of working like a well oiled machine, to staring into the great blank abyss of the future!
 We needed a plan, and fast.

-At the time we were facing the end of Q3 and all of our ambitious goals for the end of the year.
+At the time we were closing Q3 and drafting all of our ambitious goals for the end of the year.
 We knew we had to organize ourselves to get shit done, and more importantly, get it done in the right order.
 Oh, and small detail, neither I, nor anyone else on the team, had ever created a Product Roadmap before.
 I’m not a product manager by training, and like every startup ever we’re always learning on the go over here.

-So here’s what I wanted to accomplish with the roadmap:
+So here’s what I wanted to accomplish with the Product Roadmap:

 A crystal clear, totally prioritized list of product projects that the entire team helped to create, that anyone could reference and understand, and that was aligned with our company OKRs.
-(Objective Key Results, a system used by Google and tons of other companies to measure success – a post on our journey to adopting the system is coming soon).
+(Objective Key Results, a system used by Google and tons of other companies to measure success.)

 Why these things, though?